 Danielle is a Senior Lecturer in Nursing & Midwifery.
 She is a registered nurse who gained her clinical experience in the cardiothoracic unit at the Royal Hobart Hospital, before starting her research journey with an Honours degree in 2002.

-Danielle holds a doctoral qualification in nursing, which she completed through the School of Nursing and Midwifery at UTAS.
+Danielle holds a doctoral qualification in nursing, which she completed through Nursing & Midwifery at UTAS.
 Her research used a constructivist grounded theory methodology to further understand and generate dialogue about the experiences of overweight and obese female healthcare consumers.
 Her research adds to the limited body of health science literature which has investigated weight through a framework which is cognisant of the multilayered meanings attached to fat female bodies.

 Her current research focus extends upon her recent doctoral work and seeks to explore issues surrounding women's health and their clinical experiences; the intersection between social and medically constructed bodies in both the health and public domains; and, the impact of health-related stigma on identity.

 Authorised by Head of Nursing and Midwifery